Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ### Condition

 Conditions evaluate the event data.
-If the key doesn't exist the it also evaluates to false
+If the key doesn't exist then it also evaluates to false.
+All conditions must be true to be valid

 Option          | Values       | Required | Details
 --              | -            | -        | -